 To expedite the leasing process, PHAs may pre-inspect available units that veterans may be interested in leasing in order to maintain a pool of eligible units.
-If a VASH family selects a unit that passed an HQS inspection (without intervening occupancy) within 45 days of the date of the Request for Tenancy Approval (Form HUD-52517), the unit may be approved if it meets all other conditions under 24 CFR 982.305.
+If a VASH family selects a unit that passed inspection (without intervening occupancy) within 90 days of the date of the Request for Tenancy Approval (Form HUD-52517), the unit may be approved if it meets all other conditions under 24 CFR 982.305.
 However, the veteran must be free to select their unit and cannot be steered to these units.
+All regulatory requirements pertaining to housing quality standards found at 24 CFR 5.703 apply to HUD-VASH.

 To expedite the leasing process, the PHA may pre-inspect available units that veterans may be interested in leasing to maintain a pool of eligible units.
-If a VASH family selects a unit that passed a HQS pre-inspection (without intervening occupancy) within 45 days of the date of the RTA, the unit may be approved provided that it meets all other conditions under 24 CFR 982.305.
+If a VASH family selects a unit that passed a pre-inspection (without intervening occupancy) within 45 days of the date of the RTA, the unit may be approved provided that it meets all other conditions under 24 CFR 982.305.
 The veteran will be free to select their unit.

-When a pre-inspected unit is not selected, the PHA will make every effort to fasttrack the inspection process, including adjusting the normal inspection schedule for both initial and any required reinspections.
+When a pre-inspected unit is not selected, the PHA will make every effort to fast-track the inspection process, including adjusting the normal inspection schedule for both initial and any required reinspections.

 19-II.F.
-PORTABILITY [FR Notice 9/27/21 and Notice PIH 2011-53]
+PORTABILITY [Notice PIH 2011-53 and FR Notice 8/13/24]